 Down from my soapbox, but please listen.

 This was a harsh post about a ridiculous topic.
 We, at Superior Tradelines, are frustrated with CPNs, because we have to talk people down from it constantly.
-We don’t mind doing this to help people, but we’re frustrated because we feel people are poisoning your brain with this nonsense and placing an extra burden on us.
+The CPN nonsense is poisoning your brain and your chance of credit success.
 The bottom line is that credit profile numbers have never been an option for credit enhancement… ever.
 And, they are not an option today.
 Please stay away from CPNs for your sake.
 In addition to this process NOT working, you may end up as a respondent on a Federal Trade Commission complaint or a defendant on a Department of Justice indictment.
 Or, you will just waste a lot of money and get nothing in return.

-If nothing so far has convinced you, ask yourself this: If Superior Tradelines could make a ton of money selling CPNs, why would they sabotage themselves with this post?
-If you’re still not convinced and you think you have a good argument for CPNs, trust me… it’s been addressed below in the comment section.
+If nothing so far has convinced you, ask yourself this: Why would Superior Tradelines sabotage themselves with this post when they could make a lot of money selling CPNs?
+Further, if you’re not convinced and think you have a good argument for CPNs, let us know in the comments below!